FAQs for Creator Affiliates

 Is there a fee to become an affiliate?

-No. Affiliation with Access Copyright is free.
-However, Access Copyright retains a percentage of royalties collected to cover our administrative costs.
-Only those benefiting from a distribution contribute to the cost of operations.
-Access Copyright's Board of Directors sets the administrative holdback fee each year.
+No. Affiliating with Access Copyright is free.
+However, Access Copyright retains a percentage of royalties we collect to cover administrative costs.
+The percentage of this holdback is determined annually by our Board of Directors.

 Do I need to send in a new affiliation application each year?

-No. Once you are an affiliate, you do not need to renew your affiliation every year.
+No. Once you are an affiliate, there is no need to renew your affiliation every year.
 It will not expire unless you submit written instructions for us to cancel your affiliation.
 However, we do occasionally update our affiliation agreement to offer more services.
 In this case, you may be required to sign a new affiliation agreement.
 When this happens, we will notify our affiliates that a new affiliation agreement is available.

 How many published works do I need to have to be an affiliate?

-You must have at least one published work in print format and own reproduction rights for that work, to affiliate.
+You must have at least one work published in print or digital format for which your retain copyright.
+For more details, please click here.

 Should I let Access Copyright know when I publish new titles?
 Do I need to submit a complete works list?